Grant Scott Bonham Fetal Center

 • Planned postnatal surgical resection - performed when the child is stable afterbirth within the first week of life

-(pic: our fetal surgery team preparing for a C-section -to-resection)
+(pic: shows the fetal surgery team preparing for a C-section-to-resection of a large congenital pulmonary airway malformation)

 Most often, a fetus with a CLM will remain stable throughout pregnancy and can deliver at term.
 Delivery and postnatal treatment will then depend on the maximum CVR obtained during prenatal care.
 Our experience at Primary Children's Hospital in Salt Lake City, Utah is extensive